 For the EPUB format books, you’ll need to download some free software, Adobe Digital Editions, before you start downloading.
 This software is available in the ‘help’ section of the Overdrive website.

-Follow the instructions for PCs above, then transfer the books onto your device by dragging & dropping from Adobe Digital Editions.
-However, unfortunately, our ebooks are not compatible with Kindles (other than the Kindle Fire, which is essentially an Android tablet, so you’d follow the tablet instructions above).
+Older Kobos and other E-Readers – Follow the instructions for PCs above, then transfer the books onto your device by dragging & dropping from Adobe Digital Editions.

 Who can borrow?